sqweelygig/supercool-servers/README.md

 Figure 3.1.1 - Building management system (BMS) interface, Airedale 2015

 Two 51.6kW air conditioning units cool the BDX for a total cooling power of 103.2kW.
-This infrastructure is N+1 redundant, implying a cap upon server equipment at 51.6kW before upgrades.
+This infrastructure is N+1 redundant, implying a cap on server equipment at 51.6kW before upgrades.
 The BDX complements this with precision units that cool the server equipment by heating the room's environment.

 The BMS holds the room at 20 degrees celsius, and the Met Office's Southern England: climate (2016) states that the external temperature is generally between 3 and 21 degrees celsius.